 From Beijing it’s a two hour flight on Air Koryo to get to North Korea.
 The visa only costs 50 Euro, so we decided to go.
 The country closed its borders from October to March due to Ebola, but reopened in April.
-It is not, contrary to popular belief, illegal for Americans to travel to North Korea.
+It is not, contrary to popular belief, illegal for Americans to travel to North Korea (or at least it wasn’t in 2015 when we went).
 The only way any travelers can go is with a group, so we booked a week long tour with Young Pioneer Tours.
 They also run tours to Iran, Haiti, Mongolia- their motto is “we go places your mother doesn’t want you to go”.
 We picked a tour that was the week of the biggest national holiday in DPRK, which is President Kim il Sung’s 103rd birthday.
 Yes, he’s dead, but he would be 103.
 And yes, he’s still the President.
 His son, Kim Jung il, was the General, and his son, Kim Jung Un, is the Grand Marshall.

 Some of our group took the train in (24 hours) from Beijing, but Americans aren’t allowed, so several of us flew in.
 We all regrouped at the hotel- 19 tourists, 1 Australian guide, 2 North Korean minders, 1 North Korean guide, and a bus driver.
 A pretty mixed group- 2 Irish, 5 Americans, 3 Australians, a Russian, a Slovenian, etc. Chris and I were the oldest, but not by too much.
 We stayed at the Yanggakdo Hotel, one of 17 hotels in Pyongyang, which foreigners can stay at.
 A pretty nice place, it has 48 floors (except no floor 5, check the Internet for theories why), and a revolving restaurant at the top- lovely views of the city.
 Downstairs there are several bars, a pool, bowling alley, massage, ping pong tables, billiards, karaoke, a tea house, and an international communications center, where you can (for a high fee), call, fax, email, or Internet with the rest of the world.
 A call to the U.S. is 5 euro a minute.
 Hot water from 6-8 am and 8-10 pm.